ubccapico/canvas-quiz-scripts/README.md

 ### Runnng a Python Script

 #### assign_quiz
-* You can set up the input csv with the following columns:
+* You can set up the input csv with the following required columns: SIS ID (student id) and assignment_id
 *
 * Alternatively, any file which has the same headers as the data.csv file can be used as input for this script.
 All extra/unrecognized columns are ignored
 ![Example input file for assign_quiz](https://github.com/Renu-R/documentation_images/blob/main/assign_quiz_sample.png)
 * To run the script, you can either use your terminal or drag and drop the input csv in the script file.
 * When using the terminal, navigate to the folder which contains the local repository and type in `python3 assign_quiz.py data.csv` (or whatever the name of your input file may be).
 Make sure that the input file exits within your local repository folder.